Samia (musician): Early life

 Finnerty was born in Los Angeles to actors Kathy Najimy and Dan Finnerty.
 She was named after her maternal grandmother, Samia Najimy (1928–2015), who was of Lebanese origin.
 She moved to New York City when she was fifteen and attended York Preparatory School, and studied at The New School, where she formed a short-lived band.

 Career

 2017–2019: Early singles

 Finnerty is a co-recipient of the 2017 Obie Award for Best Ensemble for her performance in Sarah DeLappe's play The Wolves.

-Finnerty's debut single "Someone Tell The Boys" was released in 2017 and quickly gained traction on Spotify after appearing on the Discover Weekly Playlist.
+Finnerty's single "Someone Tell The Boys" was released in 2017 and quickly gained traction on Spotify after appearing on the Discover Weekly Playlist.

-Following her debut, she released singles "Milk", "Django", "Welcome to Eden", and "The Night Josh Tillman Listened to My Song" throughout 2017 and 2018 before releasing a two-track EP Lasting Friend & Paris.
-Finnerty listed her inspiration for the EP as "a revelation about the way that humor and levity and pain can coexist and be linked".
+She also released the singles "Milk", "Django", "Welcome to Eden", and "The Night Josh Tillman Listened to My Song" throughout 2017 and 2018 before releasing a two-track EP "Lasting Friend/Paris" in 2019.
+Finnerty listed her inspiration for the EP as "a revelation about the way that levity and pain coexist".

 She also released singles "Ode to Artifice" and a cover of Liz Phair's "Never Said" in 2019.